Karn/khttp-android/docs/source/user/differences.rst

   khttp allows for the setting and retrieving of cookies, and they persist through redirects, if redirects are allowed.
   If a ``POST`` request is made to a login form, and a cookie is set before being redirected back to the homepage, that cookie will be available in the homepage response.

+* **All HTTP methods are allowed, even ones that don't exist**

+  Plain ol' Java limits requests to the HTTP methods that existed at the time of the creation of the HTTP classes.
+This means that some HTTP methods like PATCH aren't allowed.

+  khttp overrides this, allowing any method to be used.